Exploring adult learning theory

 Whether you are facilitating a training session for your employees or you have an intrinsic motivation to take on a distance learning course, this article will hopefully outline some of the expertise needed to engage adults in various forms of learning and development.

-Adults and children learn by understanding concepts and applying them to new situations.
-Adults can learn anything just as well as children.
-In fact, many adults do not even realize that they are using learning theory because they learned it as children.
+Adults and children learn by developing cognitive skills through cognitive developmentand applying them to new situations.
+Adults can learn anything just as well as children, though sociocultural approaches suggest that adult learning contexts differ significantly from childhood environments.
+In fact, many adults do not even realise that they are using learning theory because they learned it as children.

-For the most part, knowledge acquisition remains a hidden mental process inside our minds.
-The same barriers to student understanding apply to adults, and if we can embrace some all-important cognitive science principles, then we stand a better chance of being able to understand and remember new knowledge.
+For the most part, learning remains a hidden mental process inside our minds, though social learning theory shows us how observation and modelling play crucial roles in how adults acquire new behaviours and skills.
+The same barriers to student understanding apply to adults, and if we can embrace some all-important systems theoryprinciples, then we stand a better chance of being able to understand and remember new knowledge.
 This article explains why adults should learn theory and how to teach themselves.
-It also shows you how to apply learning theory in everyday life.
+It also shows you how to apply in everyday life.

 Adult learning is a process of adults seeking education in a formal setting, trade school, or apprenticeship.
 Adult learning may also occur for those adults who wish to pursue education to learn a specific skill.
 There are many theories, techniques and aspects of adult learning that guide how to educate adults.
 Adults and children learn in very different ways.
 Hence, to make the adult learning process more effective people need to use more effective study techniques.